-We can advise on any aspect of your co-parenting journey and we can prepare a co-parenting agreement tailored to your requirements to ensure that all of your intentions are recorded.
+I can advise on any aspect of your co-parenting journey and prepare a co-parenting agreement tailored to your requirements to ensure that all of your intentions are recorded.

 You may choose to go through a surrogacy arrangement to create a family.
 You may find a surrogate in the UK or, you may prefer to have a surrogate outside of the UK.
 The law on surrogacy in the UK is complex and international surrogacy arrangements are governed by the law in the country in which the arrangement takes place.
 The law in the UK applies to you.

 There are advantages to doing surrogacy outside of the UK for example, if you each want to father a child in one surrogacy arrangement.
 There are also disadvantages as some countries do not permit gay couples to go through surrogacy arrangements.

 Whilst commercial surrogacy is not permitted in the UK, I am aware that there is a large and growing underground world of surrogacy operating on the internet.
 I advise that you exercise caution when using any surrogate matching site in the UK.
 I have been involved in several UK cases where arrangements have broken down because of the lack of legal advice and regulation.

 Similarly, there are several agents operating to organise surrogacy abroad.
 Always seek references and legal advice before proceeding.
 Sadly, there are many agencies that will take advantage of your position for their own financial gain.